-I want to help you make sure that your kiddos have tangible memories to rummage through when they are older, which is why I don’t offer digitals-only packages.
+To help you make sure that your kiddos have tangible memories to rummage through when they are older, I offer a few products that best showcase your pictures.

 The print lab I work with donates part of every single sale to Water.org.
 As if this wasn’t already a great reason to work with them, the papers used at this lab are amazing and I haven’t found any other labs that match the quality they deliver.

-As products are sent to me, I repurpose packing materials when I send them to you.
-This means that I don’t wrap up products in pretty packages that would be thrown out anyway, which results in less trash pile up in landfills.
+I repurpose packing materials when sending prints and photo books to you.
+This means that products don’t come wrapped up in pretty packages that would be thrown out within minutes, which results in less trash pile up in landfills.

 Gallery style matted prints

-Drawing inspiration from photo exhibits and galleries, I came up with two matted print options that showcase documentary family and newborn pictures beautifully.
-This way you can add your protected prints into a frame of your choice, and switch up styles if you ever decide to change your decor.
+Drawing inspiration from photo exhibits and galleries, there are two matted print options that showcase documentary family and newborn pictures beautifully.
+This way you can add your prints into a frame of your choice, and switch up frame styles if you ever decide to change your decor.

 9×6 print in a 16×16 mat